 The reuse-refill revolution

-We’re doing everything in our power to help bring about a refill-reuse revolution .
-We’re working on ways that shoppers can buy one container and refill it over and over again.
+We want to help bring about a .
+That’s why we’re working hard to find new ways for people to shop and use our products – for example, by buying one container and refilling it over and over again.
 Refills can be bought online or in a shop, or through in-store dispensing machines.
 A service could pick up empty containers, replenish them and deliver them back.
-Or people can return packaging at a store or drop-off point, as part of a deposit-return scheme.
+Alternatively, people could return packaging at a store or drop-off point, as part of a deposit-return scheme (DRS).

-Plastic-free packaging innovations include bamboo toothbrushes from Signal, recyclable glass soup bottles from Knorr and paper ice cream tubs from Carte D’Or.
+Our brands are using a range of alternative materials.
+Plastic-free packaging innovations include bamboo toothbrushes from Signal, fully recyclable paper food sachets for Colman’s, recyclable glass soup bottles from Knorr and paper ice cream tubs from Carte D’Or, Ben & Jerry’s and Wall’s.
+Persil laundry capsules now come in plastic-free boxes that can be fully recycled as paper in France.
+Alberto Balsam have launched a plastic-free solid shampoo bars in fully recyclable packaging and Dove’s single-bar soaps now come plastic-free.
 Seventh Generation also has a zero-plastic range on eCommerce channels in the US, using packaging made from steel.
-Dove’s single-bar soaps now come plastic-free.

 We’re taking plastic out of our products too.
 Simple’s biodegradable facial cleansing wipes are made from sustainably sourced wood pulp and plant fibres.